WintermuteZer0/WintermuteZer0.github.io/_posts/2020-03-30-LNK Hunting.md

  - Uses findstr.exe to loacted and extract an appended base64 string contained within the LNK file starting with the string 'TVNDRgAAAA' into a .tmp file
  - Decodes the extracted text using -decoded flag for disguised certutil.exe
  - Utilised the expand.exe binary to expand the contents of the newly decoded file (hints that this is a archive file, likely CAB)
- - Run a javascript file named '9sOXN6Ltf0afe7.js' using wscript (file likley extracted from the archive previously expanded) Viewing the decoded file confirms this is an archive CAB file usually utilised as part of Windows update mechanisms.
+ - Run a javascript file named '9sOXN6Ltf0afe7.js' using wscript (file likely extracted from the archive previously expanded) Viewing the decoded file confirms this is an archive CAB file usually utilised as part of Windows update mechanisms.
 This can be viewed using any archive browser (7zip etc.) or expanded manually using the expand utility as the sample does:
 ![decoded_cab](../assets/images/2020-03-30-LNK_Hunting/decoded_payload.png)
 ![cab_view](../assets/images/2020-03-30-LNK_Hunting/cab_view.png) ![cab_expand](../assets/images/2020-03-30-LNK_Hunting/expand_cab.png)

-After expanding the CAB file we see the following 3 files extracted adn droped to disk:
+After expanding the CAB file we see the following 3 files extracted and dropped to disk:
  - 9sOXN6Ltf0afe7.js
  - 20200308-sitrep-48-covid-19-.pdf.lnk
  - cSi1r0uywDNvDu.tmp

- Inspection of the javascript file shows further execution and payload delivery:
+ Inspection of the javascript file shows a further execution chain and another payload delivery:
   - creates wscript shell object for execution
   - makes a new directory under %tmp%
   - copies cscript.exe from system32 into the new directory (utilising the same for loop execution as before)